Minimial generative principles for large

 rules on how to instrumentalise the intentional base must be laid down

 beforehand with considerable precision.
-This holds for "generativism" as
+This holds for "generativism"

 well as for the more traditional approaches.
 It is here, where the